awindsor7912/enterprise-data-analytics/analysis/equipment_operations/README.md

 # Equipment Operations Analysis
-Thisanalysis demonstrates how SQL can be used to evaluate operational efficiency, cost drivers, and asset performance within a simulated enterprise environment.
+This analysis demonstrates how SQL can be used to evaluate operational efficiency, cost drivers, and asset performance within a simulated enterprise environment.
+> Note: Detailed observations and recommendations will be added following data review.
+Current focus is on data modeling and query development.

 ## Objective